ldtteam/MinecoloniesWiki/pages/src/source/items/clipboard.md

 <p style="text-align:center;"><img src="../../assets/images/misc/clipboardregistered.png" alt="Clipboard Registered Message"></p>
 <br>

-Now when you right-click while holding the clipboard, you will see all your citizens' requests on the clipboard (that are not being fulfilled by a [Courier](../../source/workers/courier)) as long as you're close to your colony!
+Now when you right-click while holding the clipboard, you will see all your citizens' requests on the clipboard (that are not being fulfilled by a {% worker_link courier %}) as long as you're close to your colony!

 <br>
 <p style="text-align:center;"><img src="../../assets/images/gui/clipboardgui1.png" alt="Clipboard GUI"></p>